Stephen C. Meyer: Films and debates

 He has appeared on television and in public forums advocating intelligent design.
 Notably he wrote and appeared in the Discovery Institute's 2002 film Unlocking the Mystery of Life and was interviewed in the 2008 Expelled: No Intelligence Allowed movie.
-He has also been an active debater such as in April 2006 with Peter Ward, a paleontologist from the University of Washington held an open online discussion on the topic of intelligent design in the Talk of the Times forum in Seattle, WA.
+He has also been an active debater; in April 2006, he attended a debate with Peter Ward, a paleontologist from the University of Washington who held an open online discussion on the topic of intelligent design in the Talk of the Times forum in Seattle, WA.
 Meyer has also debated atheists Peter Atkins, Eugenie Scott and Michael Shermer.

 "Teach the controversy" campaign

-In March 2002 Meyer announced a "teach the controversy" strategy, which falsely claims that the theory of evolution is controversial within scientific circles.
+In March 2002, Meyer announced a "teach the controversy" strategy, advocating that evolution is primarily politically driven, rather than scientifically driven.
 The presentation included submission of an annotated bibliography of 44 peer-reviewed scientific articles that he claimed raise significant challenges to key tenets of "Darwinian evolution".
 In response to this claim, the National Center for Science Education (an organisation that works in collaboration with the National Academy of Sciences, the National Association of Biology Teachers, and the National Science Teachers Association to support the teaching of evolution in public schools) contacted the authors of the 44 papers listed, and 26 of them, representing 34 of the papers, responded.
 None of the authors considered that their research challenged any of the tenets of the theory of evolution.
 On March 11, 2002, during a panel discussion on evolution, Meyer falsely told the Ohio Board of Education that the Santorum Amendment was part of the No Child Left Behind Act and that the State of Ohio was therefore required to require the teaching of alternative theories of evolution as part of the biology curriculum.
 The professor of biology Kenneth R. Miller replied that comments and not approved amendments in conference committee reports do not carry the weight of law and that Meyer had misled the board of education in implying that they do.